truid-ai/ReactNativeSDKTest/README.md

 Click the play button in Xcode to run the project

 NOTE: The project works on real devices only.
 Make sure to select a real device before running the project.

+> For this test project, the results are printed on console.
+If you want to deal with the results, you can modify the code in `Home.jsx` file.